swap357/draft42/README.md

 The application includes various functions to enhance user interaction and utility.
 Each function is defined as a Pydantic model, ensuring structured and validated input and output.
 Notable functions include:

 - **Shell Command Execution:** Users can execute safe shell commands directly through the chat interface, enabling a powerful tool for advanced users.
+[Beware: This function executes GPT generated command directly on the host env, I'm using it with safeguards, recommend modifying/using function to be executed in controlled sandbox]

 ## Installation